MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/packfunction.md

 **Example 2**

-This example uses pack_bag() to show all the columns and their data from two tables using a common number.
+This example shows a property bag based on two tables using a common source number.

 Ingest the following two tables: